MarcoLeongDev/handsfree-stable-diffusion/README.md

 Handsfree-stable-diffusion is a CloudFormation template+script for deploying Stable Diffusion webui - fully hands free.

 I originally created this script because my ancient 2014 laptop is impossible to run stable-diffusion in any meaningful way.
 This script enable me to explore stable diffusion and keep the cost very low by deploying and removing all the resources anytime.

-I believe this template+script will benefit some of you brothers and sisters who are stuck with old laptops but love to explore stable diffusion.
+I believe by open sourcing this template+script, it can benefit some of you brothers and sisters who are stuck with old laptops but love to explore stable diffusion.

 For those who already have `awscli` configure, it is as easy as `copy and paste` the script, runs it and enjoy a coffee until the installation is completed